RLKGames/RandomPythonFiles/README.md

 > [!IMPORTANT]
-> You need python installed on your device to run these files
+> For v2.0 and later, you need atleast python 3.10 installed.
+> For v1.4.1 and earlier, you need atleast python 1.0 installed.

 > [!NOTE]
 > v2.0 out soon!